raphaelgarcia7/raphaelgarcia7/README.md

 # 👋 Hi, I'm Raphael Melo

 ## 👨‍💻 About Me
-Full Stack Developer with experience in building scalable and user-friendly applications.
+Full Stack Developer with hands-on experience building web applications and APIs.
-Specialized in **C#, TypeScript, JavaScript, ASP .NET, React and SQL**, I focus on delivering solutions that integrate backend, frontend, and cloud technologies seamlessly.
+I work mainly with **C# and ASP .NET** on the backend, and **TypeScript and React** on the frontend, always focusing on practical and maintainable solutions.

-I value **clean code, pragmatism, and problem-solving**, and I’m always learning new technologies and improving my skills to deliver high-quality software and grow in an international career.
+My background includes working close to production systems, which helped me develop a strong problem-solving mindset and attention to code quality.
+I value **clean code, pragmatism, and continuous learning**, and I’m constantly improving my skills to grow as a developer.

 ---